 - Remember to be kind to yourself!

-- For more in-depth guidance and support on emotional healing and other critical steps towards recovery, sign up for Dr. Jay’s at-home Lyme disease program or apply for one-on-one coaching
+- For more in-depth guidance and support on emotional healing and other critical steps towards recovery, sign up for Dr. Jay’s at-home program.

 STRATEGIES FOR EMOTIONAL HEALING… FOR THE WHOLE BODY